 - Prevent the early-morning release of cortisol and adrenaline, which ensures adequate liver-glycogen stores for eight hours of sleep

-- The body release melatonin, the hormone required for both the recovery and rebuilding of body tissue during rest.
+- The body releases melatonin, the hormone required for the recovery and rebuilding of body tissue during rest.

 - Stabilize blood sugar levels.

 Ways to Incorporate healing honey into your daily routine: